RAID Array Data Recovery follow-up.

 Following the Christmas time post regarding the six RAID arrays Cheadle DATA Recovery Ltd received in during December, I thought it might be useful to follow each of these up and let you know of the results.

 HP/Compaq RAID 5, 5-Disk SCSI with a 2 HDD failure: This RAID array had two badly degraded hard disk drives.
-Cheadle Data Recovery was successful in taking a high quality disk image of each, and then rebuilding the array.
+Cheadle Data Recovery was successful in taking a high-quality disk image of each and then rebuilding the array.
 The result – a full recovery of the data.
-We were also able to provide the customer a de-striped ghost disk image of the RAID volume.
+We were also able to provide the customer with a de-striped ghost disk image of the RAID volume.
 This allowed the customer to recreate the RAID before the time of failure and boot the server, saving him hours of time having to potentially reinstall and reconfigure the Windows Server operating system.

 “Obviously this has been a difficult process for all of us [at the company], and we appreciate that you have gone to unusual lengths to provide us with the data we require, and to satisfy our changing requirements.”
 R. Illing, Web Applications UK Ltd.

 HP/Compaq RAID 0, 3-Disk SCSI with a 1 HDD failure: One of the SCSI Seagate Cheetah 10K hard disk drives was suffering from a translator fault.
 The result of this is that the hard disk drive is completely inaccessible and shows a capacity of 0Mb.
 Cheadle Data Recovery was able to resolve this issue and then rebuild the RAID array.
 The result was a full recovery.
 What the customer said: